VSchauer/Luz-Schauer-Viehweger-2022-Online-Appendix/README.md

 ------------------------------

-Screenshots of the experiment
+1) Flow chart of the experiment

-Flow chart
+2) Screenshots of the experiment, incl. all treatments